xhanmann/Corne/README.md

 2. Board will appear as mass storage device
 3. Flash the appropriate firmware file

-If you need to reconnect to a different device:
+If you forgot the keyboard from your device and can't reconnect:
 1. Flash the `settings_reset-nice_nano_v2-zmk.uf2` file
 2. Reflash the regular firmware
-3. Pair with new device
+3. Pair

 ## Repository Structure
 ```